Virginia Automobile Dealers Association

-In 1943 Virginia’s franchised new car & truck dealers formed the Automotive Trade Association of Virginia, now named the Virginia Automobile Dealers Association (VADA), with two objectives in mind: to advocate for Virginia’s dealer with legislators, regulators and manufacturers, and to provide Virginia’s dealers with insurance products.
+In 1943, Virginia’s franchised new car and truck dealers formed the Automotive Trade Association of Virginia, now named the Virginia Automobile Dealers Association (VADA), with two objectives in mind: to advocate for Virginia’s dealer with legislators, regulators and manufacturers, and to provide Virginia’s dealers with insurance products.

 Calls for Modernization

 “We actually had a few reasons for a review,” reports Allen.
 One related to disaster recovery and business interruption.
 “Due to the physical location of our office–an old Victorian building in the heart of Richmond–the building has been plagued with power outages for as long as I can remember,” Allen says.
 “Shortly after I joined the team some 20 years ago when there were only seven of us on staff, cloud was really just Software as a Service, but we knew we had to go in this direction initially in order to continue to safely and securely conduct business unencumbered.”

 With the goal of moving all of VADA’s operations to the cloud, Allen recalls learning a lot.
 “It’s important not to confuse cloud-based with hosted… we did look at solutions that vendors said were ‘cloud-based’ but they were really privately hosted.”

 Allen and his team took a stepped approach, first moving the health insurance agency to cloud, then VADA’s not-for-profit operations.
 This exercise pointed to another critical area in need of modernization: the policy administration system for its workers’ compensation operations.
 “It was built by a company that went out of business 18 years ago, and I know I’m joined by others in the self-insured world who face this problem,” notes Allen.